-- 7.1.10 The HPC legacy also creates opportunities to assist and enable the Gravity development with dark fibre connectivity provided for HPC through the Gravity Site, with the agreement its services Gravity.
-The 400 kV National Grid distribution of electricity from HPC, and its routes through and close to the Gravity site, creates opportunities for Gravity to connect to national scale energy to achieve its ambitions. - 7.1.11 The Gravity Site was designated as an EZ by Central Government following a successful application made by the Heart of the South West LEP in partnership with Sedgemoor District and Somerset County Councils.
-This provides a focus to attract international investment and create jobs and for the local area to retain business rates generated from the new business.
+- 7.1.10 The HPC legacy also creates opportunities to assist and enable the Gravity development with dark fibre connectivity provided for HPC through Gravity , with the agreement its services Gravity.
+The 400 kV National Grid distribution of electricity from HPC, and its routes through and close to the Gravity site, creates opportunities for Gravity to connect to national scale energy to achieve its ambitions. - 7.1.11 Gravity was designated as an EZ by Central Government following a successful application made by the Heart of the South West LEP in partnership with Sedgemoor Districtand Somerset County Councils.
+This provides a focus to attract international investment andcreate jobs and for the local area to retain business rates generated from the new business.
 Normally an employment site would generate business rates and the Council would collect them and return them to government.
-In this case rates that are generated over the EZ lifetime, that is a 25-year period from 1 April 2017 to 2042, will be retained by the collecting authority and reinvested locally. - 7.1.12 A Locality Investment Plan (LIP) is in preparation, collaboratively between Gravity, SDC and EZ partners which will inform the Enterprise Zone Implementation Plan and establishes a list of candidate schemes for investment of those funds, including actions and schemes necessary to foster the purpose of the EZ on Site, other schemes strategically important to support the wider needs of the development and the locality, and works in the immediately vicinity of the Site in local communities.
+In this case rates that are generated over the EZ lifetime, that is a 25-year period from 1 April 2017 to 2042, will be retained by the collecting authority and reinvested locally. - 7.1.12 A separate governance paper relating to public sector funding and its relevance to the Gravity EZ (February 2022) has been prepared and will inform the implementation stage of the LDO.